brunnopleffken/addictive-community/README.md

 *NOTE: If you are not redirected to the installer, make sure your config.php file is empty.*

+*NOTE #2: For production environment never use `git clone` nor download ZIP from `development` branch.
+Always download the ZIP file from the [latest official release](https://github.com/brunnopleffken/addictive-community/releases).*

 ### Requirements ###

 * Apache 2 or IIS webserver running on any major operating system;